macoj/swarm_interaction_network/README.md

 # Assessing swarm intelligence techniques
-Here we assess a swarm intelligence technique by examining the interactions of the individuals.
+Here we assess swarm intelligence techniques by examining the interactions between the individuals.
+Do we really need to know about the particularities of each individual in order to understand the behavior of the swarm?
 This is still a working-in-progress project.
 Some tutorials on how to use this code follows:

 * [[Tutorial 1]](Tutorial_1.ipynb) How to perform simple analysis.